timeteam/timeteam.github.io/_posts/2015-11-11-The-Remains-of-the-Day.md

 ---
 layout: post
-title: "Kazuo Ishiguro - The Remains of the Day"
+title: "Kazuo Ishiguro - The Remains of the Day*"
 date: 2015-11-11
 ---